 PRAYER FOR FREEDOM FROM ADDICTION

 Lord Jesus, You said, “I have come to set the captives free.”
 We are captive and need Your help.
 Free me, Lord, from my addiction, take away my sin – to which I cling;

 Give me the wisdom to fight, pray, plan and work for my permanent freedom.
 In your great name, amen.

 Sally is having a bad day.
 Yesterday her new boyfriend dumped her and it was obvious that every job she applied for was rejecting her.
 Today she is ready to party nonstop and drive all over town getting into trouble everywhere.

-She is 100% committed to quitting drugs but she always goes back to them.
+She is 100% committed to quitting drugs program but she always goes back to them.
 So she had said to her preacher – “tell me what to do to quit, I will do anything.”
 He first told her, drugs will kill you.
 Focus on that.
 She replied – “I really don’t care anymore.”
-He then told her – “do an internet search that says “what does the Bible say hell is like.”
+He then told her – “do an internet search that says “What does the Bible say hell is like.”
 So she looked up every Bible verse on the subject.

 After doing this She said “The problem currently is that now I am scared to drive all over town high as a kite.
 In the past I had run a million stop signs, crashed about 12 times and been in accidents that almost killed me and often ended up with me in the hospital again.
 That moron preacher has messed with my head and now I am scared to do what I want to do.
 But, I don’t want to go to that hell.

 Well, uh, um, I guess what I want to do is quit but he has no right to mess with my head like that.
 Well, on the other hand maybe my head is such a mess – maybe I do need to think about things like hell.
 The preacher did tell me that people who are afraid of speeding tickets, car crashes, jail and waking up completely hung over do live happier lives.
 They do have less problems.